A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Numerical Results

-From the results in Table \ref{SRBF:table2} (a) for Test Case 1, the number of restarted GMRES iterations grows as ${\cal O}(N^{0.43})$.
-But, observe that for the changes from N = 4,000 to N = 8,000 and from N = 32,000 to N = 64,000 the complexity increases by a factor of 5.
-We suspect that the Level 1 and 2 cache are used less efficiently at this point due to the size of the problem.
-This increase is shown both in the cost per iteration and inner block computation.
-Fitting a linear regression function to the log-log plot leads to a growth of $N^{1.5}$ for time complexity.

-In Table \ref{SRBF:table2} (b) the iteration and timing results for the sparse SSOR pre-conditioner for test cast 2 (v-plane) are shown.
-This is a much harder problem due to the corner and the projection of the random data from Test Case 1 onto two planes at 135 degrees from each other.
-The total GMRES iteration grows as $CN^{0.54}$, which leads to a $N^{1.54}log^{2}{N}$ time complexity.
+In Table \ref{SRBF:table2} (a) the iteration and timing results for the sparse SSOR preconditioner for Test Case 1 \& 2 are shown.
+For Test Case 1, the number of restarted GMRES iterations grows as $\mco(N^{0.55})$.
+Fitting a linear regression function to the log-log plot leads to a growth of $\mco(N^{1.85})$ for time complexity.
+Test Case 2 (v-plane) is a harder problem due to the corner and the projection of the random data from Test Case 1 onto two planes at 135 degrees to each other.
+The total GMRES iteration grows as $\mco(N^{0.54})$ at time complexity $\mco(N^{1.85})$.

-In Table \ref{SRBF:table2} (c) the iteration and timing results for the diagonal preconditioner with Test Cast 1 (uniform cube) are shown.
-We can observe that although the GMRES iteration count is higher than that of the SSOR pre-conditioner ($CN^{0.51}$), the simplicity of the pre-conditioner allows every matrix-vector product to be computed much faster.
-Fitting a line to the log data leads to a total time complexity increases of $CN^{1.32}$.
-The memory constraints are also much lower than the SSOR since only $N$ entries are needed to be stored for the pre-conditioner.
-It requires only 5613 seconds to solve the GMRES iteration for the 100,000 center problem.
-The diagonal pre-conditioner is built in 7747 seconds and the total time complexity is 3.8 hours.

-In Table \ref{SRBF:table2} (d), the iteration and timing results for the diagonal pre-conditioner with test cast 2 (v-plane) are shown.
-This is a harder problem than Test Case 1 and can be reflected in the time complexity increase ($CN^{1.34}$) and the GMRES iteration count ($CN^{0.72}$).
-Another observation is that the time required to compute the diagonal pre-conditioner is about one half compared to Test Case 1.
+In Table \ref{SRBF:table2} (b) the iteration and timing results for the diagonal preconditioner with Test Case 1 \& 2 are shown.
+We can observe that although the GMRES iteration count is higher than that of the SSOR preconditioner ($CN^{0.51}$), the simplicity of the preconditioner allows every matrix-vector product to be computed much faster.
+Fitting a line to the log data leads to a total time complexity increases of $\mco(N^{1.6})$.
+The memory constraints are also much lower than the SSOR since only $N$ entries are needed to be stored for the preconditioner.
+For Test Case 2 (v-plane), the increase of time complexity ($\mco(N^{1.7})$ and the GMRES iteration count $\mco(N^{0.73})$ reflects that it is a harder problem than Test Case 1.
+Another observation is that the time required to compute the diagonal preconditioner is about one half compared to Test Case 1.
 This is due to the adaptive way we compute the diagonal, recall Remark \ref{MultiRBF:remark13}.

-\item {\it Biharmonic RBF, m = 0 (constant), p = 3} From Table \ref{SRBF:table3} we can observe that the results for Test Case 1 and 2 are almost the same as for case $m = 3, p= 3$ and the GMRES iterations are almost identical.
-This indicates that the efficiency of our method is invariant under polynomial interpolation.